WebOrigami/docs/content/language/templates.md

 ## Reference trees

-If a template expression results in a tree such as a folder or hierarchical data, Origami will collect the deep values of that tree, convert them to strings, then concatenate them.
+If a template expression results in a map-based tree such as a folder or hierarchical data, Origami will collect the deep values of that tree, convert them to strings, then concatenate them.

 ```yaml
 # greetings.yaml